brian-c-moore/ansible-multi-credential/README.md

 **NOTE**
 SSH cannot use a private key stored as a variable.
 It must be written to a file and given the appropriate file permisisons (0600).
 Keys in this playbook are for demonstration purposes only.
 Please delete them and create your own as shown below.
-Do not store any passwords or private keys in plain-text, encrypt sensitive information.
+Do not store any passwords or private keys in plain-text.
+Encrypt sensitive information.

 ## Playbooks
 For demonstration purposes this makes use of 3 playbooks: